codebyandy/drosophila-census/README.md

 # drosophila-census
 Exploring ML models to perform drosophila census estimates.
+The objective is to (1) crop the image to a region of interest and (2) estimate the number of flies in that region.

 ### Method #1: Manual Thresholding